Fir3atWillBA/OOD_AE2_Project/README.md

 ### Download the Project Files

 1. Clone the repository or download the ZIP file of the project from GitHub.
-2. Extract the files (if downloaded as a ZIP file) to a folder of your choice.
+2. Extract the files to a folder of your choice.

 ### Run the Calculator App